urbn/tornado-boilerplate/README.md

 Modifies the `PYTHONPATH` to allow importing from the `apps/`, `lib/` and `vendor/` directories.
 This module is imported at the top of `settings.py` to make sure it runs for both local development (using Django's built-in server) and in production (run through mod-wsgi, gunicorn, etc.).

-#### fabfile.py

-We use [Fabric](http://fabfile.org/) to deploy to remote servers in development, staging and production environments.
-The boilerplate Fabfile is quite thin, as most of the commands are imported from [buedafab](https://github.com/bueda/ops), a collection of our Fabric utilities.

 #### app.py